Locked-chess-official/private_attribute/README.md

 The decorator and attrname are optional.It defaults "_private_register" .If the attrname has conflict with the decorator, you can change.

 `register_to_type` cannot use outside the class.

+The "attr_name" will be set as an attribute of the function object.
+You can change it by "attr_name=...".
+It will set a `DelControl` object to the function object, and when the function is deleted, the object's `__del__` will clean the register of the function code.

+In fact, you can use the `register_to_type` to register the function outside in the class method, but I don't recommend it.

 ## Notes